Being a teenager can be tough. We are here to offer programs to help make the most of their formidable years.

 Click to register your teen for this great program!

-Click Here to learn more about upcoming First Stage Sensory Friendly Theater Performances that will be suite for Teens.
+Click Here to learn more about upcoming First Stage Sensory Friendly Theater Performances.

 This program teaches individuals with disabilities how to ride a conventional bike and become a lifelong independent rider!
 Success in learning to ride a bicycle is a major accomplishment for attendees and builds confidence and an improved self-image.
 Nothing is more inspiring than seeing a group of bike camp participants ride a conventional bike completely independently.
 By the end of the five day camp over 80 percent of riders learn to ride their bikes completely independently.